 J1 vs. F1 Programs — How They’re Different

 There are several distinctions between F1 and J1 exchange programs.
 Families participating in a J1 program (which is the type of program that ISE offers) do not receive a monthly stipend and Families participating in the majority of F1 programs do receive a monthly stipend.
 There are some F1 programs that do operate with volunteer families as well.
 Both J1 and F1 families are genuinely interested in learning about a different culture and helping a foreign student explore what it’s like to live and study in the United States.

 There are other differentiators between an F1 and a J1 program, and most come down to the type of institution through which a student is studying.
 Students participating in an F1 program, for example, are attending a private high school and after high school, they are able to attend college on an F-1 program as well.
 Meanwhile, J1 students usually attending public school mainly choose the program for cultural immersion.

 Why Choose a J1 Program?

 So, why would a family opt to participate in a J1 program rather than an F1 program?
 There are plenty of reasons why host families would choose to volunteer rather than receive compensation.

 Because J1 programs are led and made possible by volunteers, they are much more affordable for students — and provide them access to enriching cultural experiences that they might not be able to participate in through other means.
 Plus, J1 students are able to study through public schools found in just about every town and city in the US, so families living in smaller towns or far away from colleges or more prestigious private schools are able to share their culture with a foreign student.
-Hosting opportunities through F-1 programs are not readily available in all parts of the US.
+Hosting opportunities through F-1 exchange programs are not readily available in all parts of the US.